 - 1 cup filtered/spring/rain water

-- 1 tablespoon of fat - choose from butter, ghee or virgin coconut oil
+- 1/4 cup of fat - choose from butter, ghee or virgin coconut oil

-- 1 tsp of fresh cracked black pepper
+- 2 tsp of freshly ground black pepper

-- 2. Add the fat of choice and continue to simmer for a further 6 - 10 minutes.
-Take it off the heat when it comes to form a soft paste.
+- Add the fat of choice and continue to simmer for a further 10 minutes gently.
+Take it off the heat when it forms a soft paste.
 You might need to add a little extra water if it becomes too thick.

-The paste is really handy too for stirring into the sauteeing stage for curries and tagines.
-It can also be a handy base for marinades, I add more spice, fresh herbs, citrus peel etc … and rub it into fish and other meats we are going to barbeque.
-It certainly provides a vibrant result.
+The paste is also handy for stirring into the sauté stage in curries and tagines.
+It can also be a base for marinades.
+I add more spice, fresh herbs, citrus peel etc … and rub it into fish and other meats we are going to barbeque.
+It certainly provides a vibrant result!

 Use quality certified organic turmeric powder when you can.
 I buy it in bulk, a quick online search will find a supplier near you.

 Enjoy your daily dose of sunshine!